eu-federation-gateway-service/efgs-federation-gateway/docs/deployment-guide-federation-gateway-service.md

 ## Common Aspects

 ### DB Setup
-The DB setup is done automatically at the first start of the application using liquibase.
-Due to the configration needed to be executed a high priviledged (admin) user is needed.
+The DB tables will be created  automatically at the first start of the application using liquibase.
+All structure changes and migrations will be done by Liquibase.

+Due to the configuration needed for the MySQL 5.6 it is necessary to execute some Statements at a high privileged (SUPER) user level.
+Therefore, the DB-user used by the application needs Super rights.
+The empty schema used by the Application needs to be created before starting the application.
 ## Local Isolated Deployment

 ## Deployment Test Environment
 Preconditions
 - EFGS Software artefact, aka "WAR File"
 - Tomcat 9 installed
 - Java 11 installed
 - (if desired) mySQL DB server with
-  - a admin user, privilidges needed:
+  - a admin user, privileges needed:
-    - tbd.
+    - SUPER.
-  - an empty schema created
+  - an empty schema named 'efgs' created
   - a JDBC connection string for the schema
+  - set the following values in the property file
+        - spring.datasource.url
+        - spring.datasource.username
+        - spring.datasource.password

 - (if needed) proxy for outward communication
 - certificates for TLS